Starcounter/Docs/guides/typed-json/json-by-example/README.md

 }
 ```

-Here, the value is set to an empty string as a way to set the type of `Name` to string.
-It is also possible to set a default value instead.
+Here, the value is set to an empty string to declare the type as a string.

 ### Default Values

-It is incredibly simple to set the default value in JSON-by-example.
+It is incredibly simple to set default values in JSON-by-example.
 Building on the previous code example, it might look like this:

 <div class="code-name">Person.json</div>